Valbou/vtaskr-backend/docs/getting-started.md

 # Project global informations

-The project respect some [basic rules](./global/index.md), please read them before submitting a merge request.
+The global project organisation is available in [repository and apps structure](./global/index.md#repository-structure) The project respect some [basic rules](./global/index.md), please read them before submitting a merge request.

 # To use your own frontend